Solar credits

 Solar credits, introduced by the Australian Federal Government in 2009, were a key component of the Renewable Energy Target to incentivize renewable energy adoption.
 This initiative, replacing the Solar Homes and Communities Plan, applied a multiplier to small-scale technology certificates (STCs) for solar, wind, and hydro systems.

 In this scheme, STCs, representing 1 megawatt-hour of renewable energy, are allocated based on location, installation date, and energy output of the system.
 Managed by the Renewable Energy Certificate Registry, these certificates contribute to the reduction of initial costs for renewable installations.
-The number of STCs each system can generate is calculated using established parameters.
+The number of STCs each system can generate is calculated as: system size (kW) x zone rating x deeming years.

 Location

 Australia is divided into 4 zones based on solar irradiance patterns.
-The more irradiance, the larger the multiplier applied.
+Each zone has a rating that determines the number of STCs generated per kilowatt of installed capacity per year: